Published July 2024. Last updated June 2025.

 - Will the Dietary Guidelines include guidance for people living in aged care?

+The guidance is not intended for people who require specialised diets for treatment of disease or frailty, but is aimed at preventing malnutrition, frailty, falls and chronic conditions.
 This may include people living in residential aged care who do not require specialised diets.

 The Dietary Guidelines are already used by consumers, clinicians, educators, governments and industry as an important source of advice for decisions about food in institutions including residential care.
 We expect that this will continue with the revised Dietary Guidelines.